 BEFORE YOU GO

-Passport: It’s recommended that you have a valid passport for six months beyond your planned date of departure; that being said, only three months passport validity is actually required.
-Two blank passport pages are also required for your entry stamp.
+Passport: It’s recommended that you have a valid passport for six months beyond your planned date of departure; only three months passport validity is actually required.
+You’ll need two blank passport pages for your entry stamp.

 Tourist Visa: Lucky you!
-A tourist visa isn’t required for stays less than 90 days.
+You won’t need a tourist visa for stays less than 90 days.

-Vaccinations: Historically, there had been no required vaccinations to visit Iceland.
+Vaccinations: Historically, there were no required vaccinations to visit Iceland.
 However, right now travelers must either present a certificate of full vaccination against COVID-19 or a certificate of previous COVID-19 infection.
-Visitors holding a passport (or valid residency) from EEA/EFTA countries (EU member states plus Liechtenstein, Norway and Switzerland) are welcome to visit Iceland regardless of being vaccinated against COVID-19 or previously infected.
+Visitors holding a passport (or valid residency) from EEA/EFTA countries (EU member states plus Liechtenstein, Norway and Switzerland) are welcome to visit Iceland regardless of being vaccinated or previously infected.

-Check out the U.S. Department of State – Bureau of Consular Affairs website for any additional travel advisories, cautions, vaccinations, visa/document requirements, etc. prior to traveling to Iceland.
-Note: there had been a Level 3 travel advisory in place since June 8, 2021 due to COVID-19 related restrictions.
+Check out the U.S. Department of State – Bureau of Consular Affairs website as a guide for any additional travel advisories, cautions, vaccinations, visa/document requirements, etc. prior to visiting Iceland.
+Note: there has been a Level 3 travel advisory in place since June 8, 2021 due to COVID-19 related restrictions.

-Bring a refillable water bottle; not only is it a great choice for the environment, but purchasing water on your trip can also get expensive, especially in Iceland.
+Bring a refillable water bottle; not only is it a great choice for the environment, but purchasing water on your trip can also get expensive.
 The tap water here is drinkable and some of the cleanest in all of Europe, so it’s a no-brainer.

 This HAOZI Universal Travel Adapter works in many countries, including Iceland.

 Pack light-weight, comfortable clothes that you can layer throughout the day and on hikes.
-Iceland’s weather can change drastically throughout the day and based on what regions you’re visiting, so you want to be prepared for that.
-Also bring a hat, sunglasses, a coat, sunblock, a bathing suit, a towel, and waterproof gear, i.e. a waterproof phone case, a rain jacket, hiking boots, etc. I really love these pants for getting up close and personal with some of the waterfalls:
+Iceland’s weather can change drastically throughout the day and from location to location.
+Also bring a hat, sunglasses, a coat, sunblock, a bathing suit, a towel, and waterproof gear, i.e. a waterproof phone case, a rain jacket, hiking boots – we love these Women’s Moab 2 Mid Waterproof hiking boots by Merrell, etc. I really love these pants for getting up close and personal with some of the waterfalls:

-I would also consider packing some mosquito repellant, as some areas are infested with them.
+I would also consider packing some mosquito repellant.
 We really like Sawyer Products because their lotion uses a controlled release formula, provides up to 11 hours of protection at a time, and comes in an airline-friendly 3-ounce bottle:

 Although the summer months, July and August, typically have the warmest weather and are popular for tourism, Iceland experiences 24 hours of daylight in June, making it a great time to visit.
-That being said, bring an eye mask to ensure you get a full night’s sleep.
+Bring an eye mask to ensure you get a full night’s sleep.